 New hazards and safety concerns pop up as construction progresses.
-New crews of subcontractors come and go to complete for various trades.
+New crews of subcontractors come and go to complete various trades.
 Due to labor shortages still being felt from the last recession, there is a larger number of less experienced workers on jobsites that don’t have the years of safety training as the veterans they’ve replaced.

 Providing a safe working environment for your workers doesn’t have to be overcomplicated.
 With the proper planning and preparation, creating a safer jobsite is something that can be easily incorporated into your preconstruction planning process and duplicated on all your future projects.
 Taking these steps can bolster your company’s safety culture and promote your commitment to providing a safe jobsite on every project.